w15546251-afk/new-da-hood-farm/README.md

                 for _, cashier in ipairs(cashiers) do
-                    if not isCashierFarmRunning or isPlayerDownedOrDead() then break end if not isValidCashier(cashier) then continue end
+                    if not isCashierFarmRunning or isPlayerDownedOrDead() then break end if not cashier or not cashier.Parent then continue end

                     local damagePart = getCashierDamagePart(cashier)
                     if damagePart and damagePart:IsA("BasePart") then